dclemmon/hacker-application/dotfiles/README.md

      preferred working environment).

         I don't use a lot of customization of my tools.
 I find that when I switch machines or environments this helps me out.
-Vim is vim is vim is vim no matter the system I'm on if it's in a stock config.
+Vim is vim no matter the system I'm on if it's in a stock config.
 My experience is that being effective with the base tool is often more helpful than the extra features enabled by a custom config